cloudfoundry/ibm-websphere-liberty-buildpack/docs/ibmjre.md

 #Repackage the IBM JRE

-The IBM JRE that is available on the [developerWorks Java download site][] is available in a .bin format.
+The IBM JRE that is available on the [developerWorks Java site][] is available in a .bin format.
 The buildpack, however, requires a .tgz archive.
 Follow these instructions to build a .tgz archive from the .bin file.